elugens/hello-javascript/docs/general-javascript-questions/code-quality/ninja-code.md

 <CloseAllAnswers />

-### Are one-letter variables a good idea to use in programming?
+### Are one-letter variables a practical idea to use in programming?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, they can cause confusion, in a team environment, and make it harder to debug your code.
+  <div><strong>Interview Response:</strong> No, they can confuse a team environment and make it harder to debug your code.
 </div>
   </div>
 </details>